 West Chester participates in several social media platforms using approved guidelines to ensure content remains appropriate for all audiences.

-The following is an excerpt of West Chester's social media guidelines, part of the Integrated Multi-Media & Marketing Policies & Procedures
+The following is an excerpt of West Chester's social media guidelines, part of the Public Information and Engagement Department Policies & Procedures

 The Township’s intent is not to create a public forum, but to post and distribute information.
 Comments from third parties must directly relate to topics posted by the Township, with language that is appropriate for all citizens (including minors).

 The following content shall be considered inconsistent with the intent of this guideline and is subject to removal:

 - Comments not topically related to the particular posting being commented upon

 - Content that promotes, fosters or perpetuates discrimination on the basis of race, creed, color, age, religion, gender, marital status, status with regard to public assistance, national origin, physical or mental disability or sexual orientation

 - Sexual content or links to sexual content